- left your job voluntarily, without good cause attributable to your employer.

 At your hearing, you have the right to be represented by a lawyer or any other person you believe will be able to assist you in presenting your case.
 If you want legal representation and cannot afford to pay an attorney, local legal service agencies may be able to help you.

 The Massachusetts Bar Association may also be able to refer you to a lawyer who handles unemployment insurance cases.
 Because of the time it may take to obtain a lawyer and prepare your case, if you decide that you want a lawyer, you should arrange for representation as soon as you are informed of your disqualification.
 Do not wait until you are given the actual date of your hearing.

-If you decide to appeal and are waiting for a hearing, continue signing for benefits and maintain your worksearch activities for any weeks you are unemployed.
-It is also important that you maintain records of these worksearch activities.
-By doing this, you will protect your rights to collect benefits for the weeks of your disqualification, should you win your appeal.
+If you decide to appeal and are waiting for a hearing, continue requesting benefit payment weekly and your work search activities for any weeks you are unemployed.
+It is also important that you maintain records of these work search activities.
+By doing this, you will protect your rights to receive benefits, should you win your appeal.